tsgates/arch-wiki-markdown/wiki/Rsync.md

 Automated backup with systemd and inotify

+> Note:

-Note:Due to the limitations of inotify and systemd (see this question and answer), recursive filesystem monitoring is not possible.
+-   Due to the limitations of inotify and systemd (see this question and answer), recursive filesystem monitoring is not possible.
 Although you can watch a directory and its contents, it will not recurse into subdirectories and watch the contents of them; you must explicitly specify every directory to watch, even if that directory is a child of an already watched directory.

-Note:This setup is based on a systemd/User instance.
+-   This setup is based on a systemd/User instance.

-Instead of running time interval backups with cron, it is possible to run a backup every time one of the files you're backing up changes. systemd.path units use inotify to monitor the filesystem, and can be used in conjunction with systemd.service files to start any process (in this case your rsync backup).
+Instead of running time interval backups with time based schedules, such as those implemented in cron, it is possible to run a backup every time one of the files you are backing up changes. systemd.path units use inotify to monitor the filesystem, and can be used in conjunction with systemd.service files to start any process (in this case your rsync backup) based on a filesystem event.

-First, create the systemd.path file that will monitor the files you're backing up:
+First, create the systemd.path file that will monitor the files you are backing up:

     ~/.config/systemd/user/backup.path